Platorian/cisco/obsidian/Extra/Git Install/Git Images Fix.md

 **Website**

 If you save your image inside a folder.
-Then you will have to access your image by following the pattern: _./folder_name/image_name_
+Then you will have to access your image by following the pattern: _./folder_name/image_name_ or remove the _./_ completely: _folder_name/image_name_

 If you save your image inside a folder of a folder.
 Then you will have to access your image by following the pattern:  _./folder_name/folder_name/image_name_